 Source: World Bank

-While Guyana has maintained relatively low rates of deforestation for more than two decades, growing economic pressures are creating concern for the country’s continued trajectory toward sustainable development.
+In addition to sequestering 19 billion tons of CO2, Guyana’s forests are the source of numerous economic benefits and pressures.
 Much of Guyana’s forests are suitable for timber extraction, and the existence of large underground mineral deposits are increasingly attractive to the developing mining sector.
-Additionally, rising agricultural commodity prices are driving land use change, which has the potential to lead to increased deforestation across the region.
+Rising agricultural commodity prices are also driving land use change that could to lead to increased deforestation.